La Rioja Wines. The Spanish Rioja Wines are world famous. The region of la Rioja is the Mecca for wine in Spain.

-La Rioja has a history of wine harvesting that dates back many centuries, in fact, the earliest evidence of the existence of the Rioja grape was in 873 AD.
+La Rioja has a history of wine harvesting that dates back many centuries, in fact, the first scraps of evidence for the Rioja grape emerged in 873 AD.
 As in the majority of places in the Mediterranean in Medieval times, it was monks who were mainly responsible for the production and distribution of Rioja wines.

-Rioja wines received their first legal recognition in 1102, from the King of Navarre and Aragon, and in 1650, the first document to protect the quality of Rioja wines was produced.
-In 1790, the inaugural meeting of the Real Sociedad Económica de Cosecheros de La Rioja (Royal Economic Society of Rioja Winegrowers) was held, a Society created to promote the growth and distribution of Rioja wines.
+In 1102, the King of Navarre and Aragon legally recognized Rioja wines for the first time; and in 1650, the quality of Rioja wines was protected by an official document.
+In 1790, the inaugural meeting of the Real Sociedad Económica de Cosecheros de La Rioja (Royal Economic Society of Rioja Winegrowers) was held, a Society created to increase the growth rate and distribution of Rioja wines.
 A regulating council came into being in 1926, which limited the areas of production and controlled the use of the name ‘Rioja’, among other duties.
 In recent years, attempts have been made to market Riojas to a younger demographic, such as with the introduction of a new, more modern logo.

 The wine region of La Rioja is divided into 3 parts; Rioja Alta, Rioja Alavesa and Rioja Baja, each producing a distinct type of Rioja wine.
 Rioja Alta is located in the western part of the region.
-Its higher elevation gives it a shorter growing season, which produces lighter wines with unripe fruit flavours.
+Its higher elevation gives it a shorter growing season, which produces lighter wines with unripe fruit flavors.
 Rioja Alavesa has a similar climate to Alta, but it produces fuller bodied and more acidic wines.
 Here there is a poorer soil quality, meaning the vines must be spaced far away from each other in order to create less competition for nutrients.
 Rioja Baja enjoys a more Mediterranean climate than the other regions, that is, warmer and drier, which can sometimes lead to problems with drought.
-A number of these vineyards are in fact to be found in nearby Navarre.
-Baja wines have a much deeper colour than other Riojas, and can be very alcoholic.
-They are generally used as blending components with wines from other Rioja areas.
+Many of these vineyards are located in the autonomous community of Navarre.
+Baja wines have a much deeper color than other Riojas, as well as much higher alcohol levels.
+They are usually blended with low alcohol wines from other areas throughout La Rioja.